Logical order of God's decrees: Views of William Twisse

-A general claim that most supralapsarians would have held to is the following:

-The result or final intention of the divine decree is the manifestation of God's glory particularly through the application of divine mercy upon some and divine justice upon others.
+Most supralapsarians would have held to the general claim that the result or final intention of the divine decree is the manifestation of God's glory particularly through the application of divine mercy upon some and divine justice upon others.
 God's mercy is shown to some in both the forgiveness of those guilty of imputed and actual sin and the bestowal of eternal life.
 On the other hand, God's justice is shown in the permitting of those who are guilty of imputed and actual sin to continue on their chosen path and the bestowal of divine judgment for their unrepentant disobedience.
 As the manifestation of glory through mercy and justice is the final intention, given the dictum, it is the last set of elements to come to pass within history, or last in execution.
-What is not so clear is how supralapsarians saw the means playing out to this final end.
+What is not clear is how supralapsarians saw the means playing out to this final end.

 Infralapsarians regarded the Fall as an occasion for election and reprobation, choosing some out of a fallen mass and passing by others.
-As one would expect from a supralapsarian, Twisse maintained that the Fall did not occasion election or reprobation.
-But he also did not believe that the gulf between infra- and supralapsarians was that extensive, thus stating that the differences between the two was “meerely Logicall."
+In the supralapsarian view, Twisse maintained that the Fall did not occasion election or reprobation.
+But he also did not believe that the gulf between infra- and supralapsarians was that extensive, thus stating that the differences between the two were "meerely Logicall."
 Although he did not believe that the Fall occasioned election and reprobation, he did not maintain that election and reprobation had no regard for the Fall whatsoever.

-He cited from Thomas Aquinas repeatedly to the effect that “reprobation includeth the will of God of permitting sin, and of inferring damnation for sin.”
-Concomitant to this, he claimed that “God neither damnes nor decrees to damne any man, but for sinne and finall perseverance therein”.
+He cited Thomas Aquinas repeatedly to the effect that "reprobation includeth the will of God of permitting sin, and of inferring damnation for sin."
+Concomitant to this, he claimed that "God neither damnes nor decrees to damne any man, but for sinne and finall perseverance therein".